 Then I got married and had two stepsons.
 I got this great idea to build a small shelter for our bicycles.
 Well $400 later we had built something alot larger than small!
 That was my first experience with roofing – not as large as a house but all by myself with two young children.
 I remember the day my husband came home from work and I had the kids on the roof – putting on the shingles.
 Yup we were proud of the end result and we of course didn’t take long to completely fill it up.

 Yup – by then I felt pretty much unstoppable.
 We started building picnic tables and anything else we could come up with.
 As you know there are never a shortage of things to fix or build.
 As far as roofs go though – I started signing up for community projects and spent a great deal of time on top of structures to help build or replace roofs – and I loved it.

 So things like needing a roof don’t stress me out anymore.
 I won’t be able to do our current house though – it is 4 stories high.
+We will definitely need to consult a specialist at Mt Lebanon-PA Roofers.
 Far too high and I am far too mortal to consider climbing up there.
 That’s when I start searching for professionals such as roofing Tampa Fl.
 Professional roofers won’t bat an eyelash at the height of a home.